 In addition to these basic reading skills the teaching of phonics is a key focus for our developing readers and writers.
-We ensure that all children in EYFS, year 1 and year 2 classes are taught phonic skills through a daily 20 minute discrete phonic lesson.
-This develops a child's ability to tackle unknown words within a text by blending the phonemes (sounds) within the word.
+We ensure that all children in EYFS, year 1 and year 2 classes are taught phonic skills through a daily discrete phonics lessons.
+We use RWInc as our chosen phonics scheme at All Saints'.
+A phonics approach develops a child's ability to tackle unknown words within a text by blending the phonemes (sounds) within the word.
 These phonic skills also enable a child to work out the phonemes they will need to use when they are writing words.
-Parents are invited to phonics workshops and to join phonics sessions throughout the year so parents understand what phonics is all about.
+Parents are invited to phonics and reading workshops and to join phonics sessions throughout the year so parents understand what phonics is all about.

 The key objectives in our phonic, reading and writing lessons are that children are taught to:

 love books and enjoy listening to stories, poems and rhymes